 The assessed value of the property determines the amount of taxes that are collected by the county trustee.
 The Tennessee property tax assessor is responsible for determining the value of the property.
 The assessor uses a variety of factors to determine the appraised value of the tangible personal property, including the sale price of similar properties, the size of the property, and the location of the property.
 The assessor also takes into account the improvements that have been made to the property.
 The assessed value of the property is then used to calculate the tax rate.

 The tax rate is applied to the assessed value of the property to determine the amount of taxes that are owed for that calendar year.
 The tax rates vary from one county to another, and they can also vary from one tax year to another.
 The tax rates are set by the state legislature and are based on the assessed value of the property.
 The Tennessee Comptroller of the Treasury offers a comprehensive list of all applicable tax rates online.

 The taxes that are collected by the county trustee are used to fund various county departments, including the schools, law enforcement, and the fire department.
 The county trustee also distributes funds to the cities in the county.
 The money that is distributed to the cities is used to fund various city services, including police and fire protection, public works, and parks and recreation.

 What Are Your Tax Rights

-In Tennessee, property taxes are assessed and levied by the county in which the property is located.
-The property assessment is based on the property’s fair market value, and taxes are due on the 1st Monday of October of each year.
+Tennessee property taxes are assessed and levied by the county in which the property is located.
+Annually, taxes are due on the first Monday of October and they are determined by a fair market value assessment of the property.
 However, there are a number of exemptions and deductions that may be available, so it is important to review the tax laws carefully.

 If you have a question or dispute about your assessment, you can file a protest with the county assessor’s office for a reappraisal.
 You will need to provide documentation supporting your claim, and there is a filing fee of $15.
 If the county board of equalization rules in your favor, the fees will be refunded.